TokyoDrift3r/Arch_Customizations/README.md

     $   reboot

-### Initialize Xorg:
+### Initialize Gnome using gdm:
 At the terminal, run:

-    $   xinit

-On subsequent logins use:

-    $   startx
+    $   systemctl enable gdm.service

 Congrats!

-You should now have an Arch system running XFCE, with all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.
+You should now have an Arch system running Gnome, with all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.

 ### Additional Resources